chem-274-A-master/problem-set-5/assignment.md

 2. **Shared Properties**: Explain how you handled shared properties like temperature, volume, and moles.
 Why did you place these attributes in certain classes, and how did that contribute to code clarity and reusability?

 3. **Mixing Behavior**: Describe how you approached the implementation of gas mixing parameters.
-Where did you implement these methods, and how did the equations guide your design decisions?
+How did you implement these methods?

 4. **Decorator Usage**: Where did you use `@property` in your class?
 Why was it useful for your design?
 Did you use any other decorators, and how did they simplify or improve your code?